naumenkogs/coinpool-gitbook/README.md

 # CoinPool Research

-CoinPool is a second-layer Bitcoin protocol.
+CoinPool is a work-in-progress second-layer Bitcoin protocol.

-It is a work-in-progress.
 This website gathers all the resources required to understand CoinPool and contribute to it.

 ## License